mark-ignacio/zerolog-gcp/README.md

 Some notable features:

-* The first log written to Cloud Logging is a slow, blocking write to confirm connectivity + permissions, but all subsequent writes are non-blocking.
+- The first log written to Cloud Logging is a slow, blocking write to confirm connectivity + permissions, but all subsequent writes are non-blocking.
-* Handles converting `zerolog.WarnLevel` to `logging.Warning`.
-* Zerolog's trace level maps to Cloud Logging's Default level.
-* Cloud Logging's Alert and Emergency levels are not used.
+- Flushes all logs before a `logger.Fatal()` call
-* Ensure that all zlg-created loggers are flushed before program exit with `defer zlg.Flush()`
+- Ensure that all zlg-created loggers are flushed before program exit with `defer zlg.Flush()`
+- Overridable Cloud Monitoring levels (zerolog -> Cloud Logging):
+  - Trace -> Default
+  - Warn -> Warning
+  - Cloud Logging's Alert and Emergency levels are not used.

 # Getting Started